Jardin botanique universitaire de Poitiers

 The Jardin botanique universitaire de Poitiers (33 hectares) is a botanical garden and arboretum maintained by the University of Poitiers.
 It is located at 443 Route du deffend, Mignaloux-Beauvoir, Vienne, Nouvelle-Aquitaine, France, and open daily without charge.

-The garden is located on the former domaine du Deffend, which was purchased by the state in 1962 and in 1996 established as a regional plant heritage center.
+The garden is located on the former domaine du Deffend, which was purchased by the state in 1962 and established as a regional plant heritage centre in 1996.
 It was named a botanical garden in 2005 with the following missions: